From Sacrifice to Souvlaki: How the Ancient Greeks Ate Their Meat

 Beyond the Sacred

 Although religious sacrifice was the most culturally significant way to eat meat in ancient Greece, it wasn’t the only one.
-Osteological evidence from various archaeological sites suggests that hunting provided another source of meat, particularly in rural settlements.
-Wild game such as deer, boar, rabbit, hare, and an array of birds – including pheasants, partridges, quails, thrushes, blackbirds, ducks, and geese – found their way to Greek tables.
+Osteological evidence from archaeological sites suggests that hunting and trapping provided another source of meat, particularly in rural settlements.
+Wild game such as deer, boar, rabbit, hare, and a variety of birds – including pheasants, partridges, quails, thrushes, blackbirds, and ducks – regularly appeared on Greek tables, alongside farmyard animals like chicken and geese.

-Beyond hunting, butchers in the agora (marketplace) also played a key role in meat consumption.
+Beyond hunting, butchers in the agora (marketplace) played a key role in meat consumption.
 The philosopher and naturalist Theophrastus (c.
 371–c.
-287 BC), in Characters (9.4), makes a humorous remark about dealing with a butcher, implying that if one cannot get a proper cut of meat, they should at least get “something for the broth.”
-This suggests that a commercial meat trade existed and that some ancient Greeks could buy and eat meat outside of religious contexts – though it remained far less common than in modern diets.
+287 BC), in “Characters” (9.4), humorously remarks that if one cannot get a proper cut of meat from a butcher, they should at least get “something for the broth.”
+While a commercial meat trade existed in towns and cities, allowing some Greeks to purchase meat outside religious contexts, it remained an expensive commodity for most.
+Aristophanes, the 5th-century BC comic playwright, notes in “Peace” (line 374) that a young pig cost three drachmae, equivalent to three days’ wages for a public servant.

-While meat-eating in the Homeric epics is often linked to ritual sacrifice, there are instances where characters eat meat without offering it to the gods first.
-Perhaps the most striking example is the notorious “suitors” of Penelope, Odysseus’ long-suffering wife, who constantly gorge on the absent king’s livestock in Ithaca without making the proper sacrifices (Odyssey 1.106 ff, 17.332 ff).
-Their gluttonous and disrespectful behavior reinforces the idea that meat consumption should be accompanied by proper rituals.
+While meat-eating in the Homeric epics is often linked to ritual sacrifice, there are instances where characters eat meat without first offering it to the gods.
+Perhaps the most striking example is the notorious suitors of Penelope, Odysseus’ long-suffering wife, who constantly gorge on the absent king’s livestock in Ithaca without offering the gods their share in true piety (Odyssey 1.106 ff., 17.332 ff.).
+Their gluttonous and disrespectful behavior reinforces the idea that large-scale feasting should be accompanied by the proper rituals.

 Meat as Fuel